 Now that Wufoo can populate your custom fields, there’s no reason why you can’t create a subscribe form and synchronize it with your Campaign Monitor list.
 This also allows you to use some of Wufoo’s excellent form features, such as conditional logic, or only adding subscribers that tick an ‘I agree to receive email…’ box:

 The icing on the cake is that Wufoo can automatically display a CAPTCHA if it thinks that someone’s abusing your subscribe form.
 This is great, as it means the CAPTCHA isn’t visible by default, thus it has no impact on subscribe rates.
 You can also limit form use to one entry per IP, although use this with care (it could impact folks trying to subscribe via public machines).

-Keeping in mind that there’s no silver bullet when it comes to keeping the spammers at bay, it’s really up to your discretion as to whether you want to verify all signups, or not.
-Although these methods can ensure that most of your subscribers are real, living human beings, how you implement it can affect signup rates and even exclude members of the community from using your subscribe forms (CAPTCHA), or simply require a little extra legwork… And potentially, money (Wufoo).
+Although these methods can ensure that most of your subscribers are real people interested in your emails, how you implement it can affect signup rates and even exclude members of the community from using your subscribe forms (CAPTCHA), or simply require a little extra legwork… And potentially, money (Wufoo).
 But sometimes, that’s the price to pay for a little peace of mind.

 Confirmed opt-In (COI) procedure means sending a confirmation email to the email address used during sign up.
 The email sent will contain a link to confirm an op-in into your email list.
 When using this method, make sure to inform your subscribers that you will be sending a confirmation email and that they will only be added to your list after they click the link.

 Source: Elegant Themes

 The advantage of this procedure is that it helps you kill two birds with one stone–decreasing spambot abuse and ensuring your subscribers want to be subscribed.
 Another advantage is the reduction of hard bounces.